OTI Festival 1982: Festival overview

 The festival was held on Saturday 27 November 1982, beginning at 18:00 PET (23:00 UTC).
-It was presented by Humberto Martínez Morosini, Zenaida Solís, Pepe Ludmir, and Silvia Maccera.
+It was presented by Humberto Martínez Morosini and Silvia Maccera, with Pepe Ludmir introducing the jury.
 The musical director was Luis Neves who conducted the orchestra when required.

-The winner was the song "Puedes contar conmigo" performed by Grupo Unicornio representing Venezuela; with "Ay, ay, amor" by La Pequeña Compañía representing Spain placing second; and "Qué equivocado" by Laura Hevia representing the United States placing third.
+The winner was the song "Puedes contar conmigo", written by Luis Gerardo Tovar and Carlos Moreán, and performed by Grupo Unicornio representing Venezuela; with "Ay, ay, amor", written by Julio Seijas and Luis Gómez-Escolar, and performed by La Pequeña Compañía representing Spain, placing second; and "Qué equivocado", written and performed by Laura Hevia representing the United States, placing third.
+The first prize trophy was delivered by Eduardo Orrego Villacorta, mayor of Lima; the second prize trophy by Alfredo Escobar, president of the OTI programs committee; and the third prize trophy by Ruth Fernández, president of the jury.
+The festival ended with a reprise of the winning entry.